bps12/bps12.github.io/_posts/2018-07-24-off-The-Tourist-Track-espana.md

 Off the bat, apologies for not posting in a long time.
 Its been a life whirlwind between purchasing a house, a new job, and traveling.
 I've been saving this blog post for awhile.

 ### The Idea
 After hosting numerous people on couchsurfing over the years, I decided to do a Europe trip mostly in former soviet block countries (in this instance the [Visegrad group](https://en.wikipedia.org/wiki/Visegr%C3%A1d_Group)).
 However, some of my favorite couchsurfers of all time who live in Huesca, Spain (a small town near the Pyrenees mountains) had extended an open invite to me.
 I decided to take them up on it and travel there on the last leg of my journey.
 I skipped the tourist track in Barcelona and boarded the first train to Zaragoza.
 I was joined by some of their family and they took me in as one of their own.
-Thanks so much Javi, Vanessa, Pepe, Humberto, and Laura!!!
+Muchas gracias Javi, Vanessa, Pepe, Humberto, and Laura!!!
+Espero ver a todos de nuevo

 The only picture I have of us is in Go Tavern in Logan Square when they surfed with me:

 ![_config.yml]({{ site.baseurl }}/images/go.jpg)